Skip to Content

 2. Pay off high-interest debt like credit cards.

-3. Fund your emergency savings with enough to cover three to six months' worth of essential living expenses.
+3. Build up your emergency savings so you have enough to cover three to six months' worth of essential living expenses.

 4. Start or beef up your retirement savings.

-5. Consider paying off your remaining consumer debt.
+5. Consider paying off any remaining consumer debt, like student loans, mortgages and auto loans.

 6. Set aside up to 10% for fun money — you've earned it.